Top 10 Metal Artists with the Coolest Names

 1. Varg Vikernes

-Louis Cachet (born Kristian Vikernes), more popularly known as Varg Vikernes, is a Norwegian musician, writer, and convicted murderer and arsonist.
-He is known as the sole member of the one-man band Burzum, named after a word in the Black Speech from J.R.R.
-Tolkien's The Lord of the Rings.... read more
+Louis Cachet, born Kristian Vikernes and better known as Varg Vikernes, is a Norwegian musician, writer, convicted murderer, and convicted arsonist.
+He is known as the sole member of the one-man band Burzum, whose name comes from a word in the Black Speech created by J.R.R.
+Tolkien.... read more

 I really don't like black metal.
 It really offends me with how anti-Christian it is.
 But dang!
 Varg Vikernes?
 That name sounds like a Viking!
 See the similarity?
 Vikernes?
 Viking?